beuthbot/beuthbot/README.md

 $ docker-compose up -d
 ```

-> Having this project organized with submodules makes it also easier to have and organize multiple **distributions** of this project.
-It further allows us having a global state / version of the BeuthBot.
+> Having this project organized with submodules allows us having a global state or version of the BeuthBot.
+It further makes it easier to have and organize multiple **distributions** of this project.

 ## Bot Clients

 * [telegram-bot](https://github.com/beuthbot/telegram-bot)

+## Guidelines

 ## Versioning